bhavanki/grounds/README.md

 * **Reaction to events.** Extensions can also listen for events, such as players arriving or leaving locations, or saying things, and react by running scripts to respond.
 * **Chat.** Players can message each other over OOC, named chat channels. *This feature is implemented completely in softcode!*
 * **Mail.** Players can communicate over an internal mail system.
+* **Combat.** The Grapple combat system lets players fight for victory against each other or NPCs.

 ## Requirements